AI Integration

 Strategic Capabilities

-Governance Data rules, vendor review, human checkpoints, and risk reporting run alongside every track
+Governance Data rules, vendor review, human review steps, and risk reporting run alongside every track

 How Engagements Start